 In addition to a number of bug fixes and internal performance enhancements, Apache 1.3 has the following specific new user features:

-file, and the
+Configuration file, and the

 CheckSpelling

-directive must be set to on
+directive must be set to on.

 Configuration